ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/10-rest.md

 | GET | `/custom/{id}/delete` | Display a warning page before deleting an item | N/A |
 | POST | `/custom/{id}/delete` | Delete the custom item | Destroy |

 More details about each page is included below.
-In these URLs, assume the `{id}` is the index of the custom menu item in the `CustomItemList` data structure.
+In these URLs, assume the `{id}` is the index of the custom menu item in the `CustomMenuItemList` data structure.

-The class should include full documentation comments.
-You do not have to create any unit tests for this class.

 {{% notice warning %}}

 Unlike an actual RESTful application, this application will **NOT** maintain the same identifier for an item indefinitely.
 For example, if there are three items in the list, and the second item is removed, the identifier for the third item will now be changed.
-This is because it is now at a different index in the `CustomItemList` data structure, and because of this the URL to access that item will also change.
+This is because it is now at a different index in the `CustomMenuItemList` data structure, and because of this the URL to access that item will also change.
 However, since we are not using a relational database to store our data, this is a reasonable compromise that allows us to explore a RESTful architecture without the extra complexity of a database.

 Since our application should also be following the [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) model, the links on the index page should be updated as soon as it is reloaded in the browser.
 So, we'll still be able to interact with our application, but it will only work well with just a single tab open.
 Otherwise, any deletions might cause unintended consequences.